 Frequently Asked Questions

-What does it mean to leave a legacy?
+What does it mean to make a planned gift?

-Think of leaving a legacy as transferring your values to the next generation.
-By making a gift in your will to one of Covenant Health’s hospitals or programs, you can shape the future of our organization in a meaningful way while earning for yourself a special form of immortality.
+Think of planned giving as leaving a legacy by transferring your values to the next generation.
+By making a gift in your will to one of Covenant Health’s hospitals or programs, you can shape the future of our organization in a meaningful way while creating a legacy for yourself, your family, or those you wish to honor with your gift.
 In this way you take care of your own lifestyle and healthcare needs while you are living and decide now how to distribute the remainder of your assets upon your passing.

 Why is it important to plan my estate?